View more random threads:

-- Define consideration, when consideration or object of an...Contract of pledgeQ.
+- What is contract of bailment.
+Explain fully the rights and...Contract of pledgeQ.
 What is meant by pledge and state the rights and duties of pownor and pawnee.
 (1993)

 Q. What are the rights of a awnor and Pawnee.
 Can a person other than the owner make a valid pledge.
 (1995)